lgschaer/16S_from_fasta/README.md

 ### trying this https://docs.qiime2.org/2023.2/tutorials/otu-clustering/
-### made new fasta in R with same formatting as example in above link
+### made new fasta in R with same formatting as example in above link from original fasta and barcode key

 (activate qiime)